MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Method

 \subsection{Dense Landmark Estimation}

-Our dense 2D landmark estimator, \net, extracts image features using ViT-Base and includes an additional CNN to process the mask (\cref{fig:network}).
+Our novel dense 2D landmark estimator, \net, extracts image features using ViT-Base and includes an additional CNN to process the mask (\cref{fig:network}).
 It decodes $N=512$ surface landmarks using a Transformer decoder.
 Unlike CameraHMR~\citep{patel2024camerahmr}, which uses a single learnable embedding input to estimate the entire set of landmarks, $\mathbf{L}$, we learn $N$ embeddings (landmark queries), with one corresponding to each landmark.
-By designing the network to decode landmark from individual queries, query cross attention is better able to attend to the image patches most relevant to its target body parts.
+By designing the network to decode landmarks from individual queries, cross-attention layers learn to match each landmark to the most relevant image patches.
 At the same time, the self-attention layers in the decoder are able to learn the pairwise correlations between landmarks.
 We design the network so that the image and mask features are encoded to the same space, where we combine them with element-wise summation to integrate mask conditioning~\citep{kirillov2023segment}.
-We find the proposed network architecture enables the model generalize more effectively to challenging poses (see \cref{fig:correlation_net_comp}).
-This highlights the benefit of video-based methods which can leverage the rich visual information available in images together, incorporated learned prior knowledge about the human body and how it deforms.
+We find the proposed network architecture enables the model to generalize to challenging poses (see \cref{fig:correlation_net_comp}).

 For each landmark index $i\in\{0, ..., N-1\}$, the network predicts pixel coordinates $\mu_i =[x_i, y_i]$ and the associated uncertainty $\sigma_i$~\citep{wood20223d, hewitt2024look, patel2024camerahmr}.
-We observed that the predicted uncertainties are often low (high confidence) even when the associated body parts are non-visible parts, which makes it difficult to determine which person is in front when interaction happens.
-Due to this, we task the network with additionally estimating landmark visibility probability $p_i$.
+We observed that the predicted uncertainties are often high on rigid regions (e.g. torso) that are not visible by the camera.
+Due to this, we additionally task the network with estimating the visibility probability $p_i$ for each landmark.
+We also introduce a person--person contact $pc_i$ and a floor contact $fl_i$ prediction layers.
 To train the dense landmark detector, we use a Gaussian negative log likelihood loss.
-For the visibility probability, we used binary cross entropy; both losses have per-landmark weights $\lambda^*$.
-We denote $\mu_i' =[x_i', y_i']$ and $p'_i \in \{0, 1\}$ as ground truth and visibility ground truth data.
-The losses are,
+For the visibility probability, we use binary cross entropy.
+For the contact probabilities, we use focal loss~\cite{lin2017focal}, because there are more landmarks that do not have contact.
+All the losses have per-landmark weights $\lambda^*$.
+We denote $\mu_i' =[x_i', y_i']$ and $p'_i \in \{0, 1\}$ as ground truth landmark and visibility, respectively.